ilkerozgedik/video_to_text/README.md

-# Speech to Text Converter for Video Files
+# Speech to Text Converter for Video and Audio Files

-This project converts video files to text using the Whisper model.
-It extracts audio from video files, splits the audio into chunks, transcribes the chunks, and saves the transcript to a text file.
+This project converts video or audio files to text using the Whisper model.
+It processes the audio (either extracted from video or directly from audio files), splits it into chunks, transcribes the chunks, and saves the transcript to a text file.

 ## Requirements